Import

 -

-In the search bar, specify the Amazon SageMaker execution role that Amazon SageMaker Studio Classic is using.
+In the search bar, specify the Amazon SageMaker AI execution role that Amazon SageMaker Studio Classic is using.

 -